000744210/Ajax-Intercepter/README.md

 <kbd>onRequestDataSend</kbd> is an interception of the data before it gets sent to the server.
 The parameter <kbd>request</kbd> contains the event data which is modifiable.
 The object sent to <kbd>onRequestDataSend</kbd> is different depending on which AJAX method is used to send the request.

-This is the list of objects sent to <kbd>onRequestDataSend</kbd> based by the type if request.
+This is the list of objects sent to <kbd>onRequestDataSend</kbd> based by the type of request.

 - Fetch